Wenona Girl

 Wenona Girl (foaled 1957) was a leading Australian Thoroughbred horse racemare that had 27 wins over distances ranging from 4½ furlongs to 1½ miles.
 She won 22 principal races, 15 of which were later designated group one (G1) races.
 Wenona Girl's principal wins included the VRC Sires Produce Stakes, AJC Sires Produce Stakes, George Adams Handicap, One Thousand Guineas, VATC Futurity Stakes, AJC George Main Stakes, AJC All Aged Stakes, AJC Adrian Knox Oaks Stakes, Rawson Stakes and Rosehill Guineas, all of which were later classified as G1 races.
 At the time of her retirement she was the highest stakes winning mare to have raced in Australia.
 At stud she was a good broodmare.
-Wenona Girl was later inducted into Australian Racing Hall of Fame.
+Wenona Girl was later inducted into the Australian Racing Hall of Fame.